schwingle/owncloud-quickstart/index.md

       - __Note:__ Your ownCloud data directory must already exist, be owned by your HTTP user, and be exclusive to ownCloud (not be modified manually by any other process or user).
   4. Click __Finish Setup__.

 You can find your HTTP user in your HTTP server configuration files.
-For more information about your HTTP user, see [Post-Installation Steps](https://doc.owncloud.org/server/latest/admin_manual/installation/installation_wizard.html#post-installation-steps) on the ownCloud  [Installation Wizard](https://doc.owncloud.org/server/latest/admin_manual/installation/installation_wizard.html#post-installation-steps) page.
+For more information about your HTTP user and setting permissions, see [Post-Installation Steps](https://doc.owncloud.org/server/latest/admin_manual/installation/installation_wizard.html#post-installation-steps) on the ownCloud  [Installation Wizard](https://doc.owncloud.org/server/latest/admin_manual/installation/installation_wizard.html#post-installation-steps) page.

 # Configure the ownCloud Server
 * * *